HariniPriya2009/IDAI101-1000410--Harini-Priya_Karthikeyan-/README.md

          Recognizes departments or groups.

 3.@admin:
-        identitifies the admins location.
+        identitifies the admins' name.

 4.@Arts:
       identifies the art group name

 5.Cafe:
-    identifies the loctaion of the cafe or canteen.
+    identifies the  the cafe or canteen.

 6.commerce:
-    identifies the location of commerce classroom.
+    identifies the commerce classroom.

 7.Day:
     identifies the days (Working days,non working days)